Gallaudet University

 Orientation Programs

-New Student Orientation 2017 welcomed over 300 new students
+Undergraduate Student Orientation 2017 welcomed over...

 Starting August 23, 2017, over 300 freshmen and transfer students were officially welcomed to Gallaudet University.
-The annual New Student Orientation (NSO) event kicked off with registration and a pep rally, culminating into a warm welcome by current students, staff, and faculty.
+The annual Undergraduate Student Orientation (NSO) event kicked off with registration and a pep rally, culminating into a warm welcome by current students, staff, and faculty.
 Workshops, group dinners, and other events were held.Following the new students’ arrival on campus, a convenient all-in-one registration platform was set up in the Field House, where new students were able to pay their bills, register for classes, ask questions, and take photos with Gally the Bison.

 A pep rally, held at Hotchkiss Field by peer advisors following registration, reinforced the Bison spirit.